Renegade4339/HDGreens/readme.md

 `Unload` - Barrage, costs 45 mana points.\
 Passive Ability: When you die, you release some frag shards.

+## Pain Elemental Abilities
+Loadout code: `pai`

+`Fire` while having 4 or more charges - Launches a lost soul.
+Costs 66 mana points.\
+`Altfire` - Throw a salvo of 3 fireballs.
+Costs 24 mana points and increases the charge by one.\

+Passive ability:
+When you die, you'll explode, causing 3 lost souls to escape.
+Unless if you have the Archfiend Abilities.

 ## Necrovile Abilities
 Loadout code: `nrv`

 `Fire` while aiming directly at the target - Hurling immolation, costs 75 mana points.
 Can be aborted.\
 `Altfire` - Displace, costs 250 mana points.\
-`Reload` while looking up from a corpse - Reanimate, costs 150 mana points.\
+`Reload` while looking up from a corpse - Reanimate, costs 150 mana points.
+(Not available in Deathmatch.)\
+`Reload` while in Deathmatch - Call in two demons, costs 150 mana points.
+Once per life.\
 Passive Abilities:
 - Your rate of regen is increased drastically at less than 50 health, almost as the regen rate of being on berserk.
 - You'll recover rapidly from stun.